Managing Cancer Anxiety and the Frustration of Unexplainable Symptoms

 My desire for answers doesn’t always come to fruition, but I try to keep going and make the best of it.
 After all, a little shortness of breath and some plantar fasciitis are mild compared to the debilitating symptoms many experience.

-I try to find the courage to accept what I can’t change although extremely difficult.
+I try to manage my fears and find the courage to accept what I can’t change, although it is extremely difficult.
 I am still here on this earth celebrating life with all of you and am able to be frustrated when answers don’t come.
 I have the energy to be frustrated when so many do not.

 Join the conversation